NFL playoffs: Early years

 From the league's founding in 1920 until 1932, there was no scheduled championship game.
-From 1920–1923, the championship was awarded to a team by a vote of team owners at the annual owners' meeting.
-From 1924–1932, the team having the best winning percentage was awarded the championship (the de facto standard owners had been using anyway).
+From 1920 to 1923, the championship was awarded to a team by a vote of team owners at the annual owners' meeting.
+From 1924 to 1932, the team having the best winning percentage was awarded the championship (the de facto standard owners had been using anyway).
 As each team played a different number of games, simply counting wins and losses would have been insufficient.
 Additionally, tie games were not counted in the standings in figuring winning percentage (under modern rules, ties count as ½ win and ½ loss).
 There was a head-to-head tiebreaker, which also was weighted toward the end of the season: for two teams that played each other twice, each winning once, the team winning the second game was determined to be the champion (the criteria used to decide the 1921 title).